BrooksPoltl/WordWise/feature_docs/NEW_DOCUMENT_FLOW.md

 - Maintains the same functionality while being more efficient
 - Leverages existing document creation patterns in the application

-The feature is now ready for use and provides a solid foundation for enhanced AI-powered writing assistance.
+The feature is now ready for use and provides a solid foundation for enhanced AI-powered writing assistance with improved document organization and identification.